taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka carefully places their feet to turn a corner.
 They look up and gasp.

 Iri, off-panel: *"What?
-Did you find something cool?"*
+Did you find something?"*

 We see Asoka's eyes, full of horror and terror.